A new Kernel Regression approach for Robustified $L_2$ Boosting: Contributions to Boosting

 \subsection{Optimal Bandwidth and the number of iterations}

-Although, boosting is resistant to overfitting \citep{buhlmann2003boosting}, finding the correct number of boosting iterations $(b)$ to avoid overfitting is critical.
-It is also worth mentioning that the learner's bandwidth $(h)$ has an impact on whether it is strong or weak.
-Boosting with a weak learner takes a lot of iterations, but boosting with a strong learner tends to overfit very quickly.
-As a result, choosing the best bandwidth parameter is essential.
+Despite the fact that boosting is resistant to overfitting \citep{buhlmann2003boosting}, selecting the optimal number of boosting iterations $(b)$ to avoid overfitting is crucial.
+It should also be noted that the learner's bandwidth $(h)$ influences whether the smoother is a strong or a weak learner.
+Boosting with a weak learner requires several iterations, but boosting with a strong learner overfit very quickly.
+In some sense both $b$ and $h$ depend on each other.

-The optimal pair ($b$, $h$) is estimated from the data using the cross-validation procedure with mean square error, which is defined in (\ref{eqn:mse}).
-However, evaluation of the estimator $\widehat{m}^*$ at new or test data points is not straightforward.
-Denote $X_{test}$ as the new test observation.
-From (\ref{eqn:back-fit}), we write